anish000kumar/redux-box/readme.md

 	data : //.. data you attach as the second argumento to commit method }
 ```
-- Thirdly, if you need to do something after your saga is finished, you would use `store.dispatch` instead of `store.commit`. it will also trigger the mutations and sagas, associated with the underlying action, but additionally it returns a `Promise`.
-The `store.dispatch` method basically attached `resolve` and `reject` keys to the causing action, which you can yield from you sagas, as you could see in the example saga above.
+- Thirdly, if you need to do something after your saga is finished, you would use `store.commitAsync` instead of `store.commit`. it will also trigger the mutations and sagas, associated with the underlying action, but additionally it returns a `Promise`.
+The `store.commitAsync` method basically attached `resolve` and `reject` keys to the causing action, which you can yield from you sagas, as you could see in the example saga above.